orwek/andi/README.md

 a.get(id)
 ----
 Executes getElementsById(), can be used to select DOM elements.
-Similar to jQuery's $.("#id"), but uses standard Javascript .
+Similar to jQuery's $.("#id"), but uses standard Javascript.

 a.apnd(id,x)
 ----